 I’m not sure if the snow snuffed out any of the wildfires yet, but at the very least, it cleared out the air.
 Instead of the Air Quality Index being around 125 like the last few days, it is now… 0.
 As in the air will never be cleaner.

 What a drastic change.
-At least for one day, we’re saved!
+We’re saved!